thehui87/Learning-Godot/class_label.md

 #### <a name="set_autowrap">set_autowrap</a>
   * void  **`set_autowrap`**  **(** [bool](class_bool) enable  **)**

-Set //autowrap// mode.
+Set _autowrap_ mode.
 When enabled, autowrap will fit text to the control width, breaking sentences when they exceed the available horizontal space.
 When disabled, the label minimum width becomes the width of the longest row, and the minimum height large enough to fit all rows.

 #### <a name="has_autowrap">has_autowrap</a>
   * [bool](class_bool)  **`has_autowrap`**  **(** **)** const

-Return the state of the //autowrap// mode (see [[#set_autowrap|set_autowrap]]).
+Return the state of the _autowrap_ mode (see [`set_autowrap`](#set_autowrap)).

 #### <a name="get_line_height">get_line_height</a>
   * [int](class_int)  **`get_line_height`**  **(** **)** const